What are the right questions for your food manufacturer?

 The following questions may help identify whether the manufacturer uses any critical material in your product.

-1 Are animal products or by-products used as raw materials/ingredients in manufacturing?
-For obvious reasons, animal traces or derivatives need an explanation.
-Land animals that are prescriptive must be slaughtered according to Halal principles.
+For obvious reasons, animal traces or derivatives need explanation.
+Prescriptive land animals must be slaughtered according to Halal principles.

-2 Do you use glycerine in production?
 Glycerine is E422.
 It is commonly used in products, e.g. liquors, confectionery, dried fruits, low-calorie foods, etc. It is a substance derived from an animal or plant source.

-3 Is there any direct and in-direct processing aid or additive that does not have to be specified or labelled on the packaging as required by the regulations?
-In general, these substances may come into contact with food as part of packaging or processing equipment but are not intended to be added directly to food (coatings, paper and paperboard components, polymers, and adjuvants and processing aids).
+In general, these substances may come into contact with food as part of packaging or processing equipment but are not intended to be added directly to food (coatings, paper and paperboard components, polymers, adjuvants and processing aids)—the reason consumers cannot rely on labeling.
+Processing aids include gelatine, which is used for clarification or filtering.
+Ethanol can also be used for extraction, etc.

-4 Did microbial fermentation apply in the product’s manufacturing process?
-Microbial fermentation needs media to make the final outcome.
-Media environment, in this instance, requires fat or an animal-based protein.
+Microbial fermentation needs media to produce the final outcome.
+In this instance, the media environment requires fat or an animal-based protein.

-5 Is ethanol or its derivatives or carry-over used as raw material, solvent, carrier, or aiding material in the product’s manufacturing?
-Two types of ethanol may need to be clarified:
+Is ethanol or its derivatives or carry-over used as raw material, solvent, carrier, or aiding material in the product’s manufacturing?

 Type 1 is widely accepted in the industry.
 Several fatwas (Malaysia, Indonesia), standards have already underlined the use of type 1 ethanol is permissible with a controlled amount for the consumable product.
-According to SMIIC, the alcohol amount shall not cause euphoria to the person who consumes it (less than 0.05 BAC),this means that the alcohol limit shall not exceed the 0.5% w/v or w/w of the final product.
+According to SMIIC, the alcohol amount shall not cause euphoria to the person who consumes it (less than 0.05 BAC), this means that the alcohol limit shall not exceed the 0.5% w/v or w/w of the final product.

 – BAC is Blood Alcohol Concentration measured by g/100ml.

-6 Do you use any gelatine, enzyme, or genetically modified organism (GMO) in product manufacturing?
+Do you use any gelatine, enzyme, or genetically modified organism (GMO) in product manufacturing?

 • Similar remarks on the animal product.

 • GMO – Genetic modification is the transfer of genes of other living species to a plant, animal, and microbiological source by genetic modification technologies and the modifications made in the food’s DNA.
-Food and beverages containing products and/or by-products of genetically modified organisms (GMOs) or ingredients caused by the use or manipulating the genetic material of animals and plants that are non-Halal, according to Islamic Rules, are not Halal. – SMIIC
+Food and beverages containing products and/or by-products of genetically modified organisms (GMOs) or ingredients caused by the use or manipulating the genetic material of animals and plants that are non-Halal, according to Islamic Rules, are not Halal. – SMIIC.

-7 Do you use any food contact chemical that contains an animal substance or Glycerine (E422) or Stearic Acid (E570) or equivalent during maintenance and cleaning in the production area?
-Glycerine and Stearic Acid that may be derived from an animal are commonly used in cleaning chemicals.
-However, it is also possible to be made from plants or chemicals.
-Halal certification would help to ascertain the source.
+Do you use any food contact chemical that contains an animal substance or Glycerine (E422) or Stearic Acid (E570) or equivalent during maintenance and cleaning in the production area?

 IMDG Class UN Number Description